Is cleaning out and organizing your shed the next warm weekend project?

 If you have shelves already, you can save space by reusing paint cans and mason jars to hold tiny items.
 These are easy to label and don’t take up too much space on the shelves.
 Have a lot of gardening tools to organize?
 Find more creative tips for organizing your garden shed here.

 You’ll love opening up your shed and knowing exactly where everything is and how to tell others to find it.
-These tips will free up space so you aren’t having to rearrange your entire storage building every time you have something new to store.
+These tips will free up space so you aren’t having to rearrange your entire storage building every time you have something new to put away.